KohakuBlueleaf/LyCORIS/README.md

 - With [kohya-ss/sd-scripts](https://github.com/kohya-ss/sd-scripts) (see a list of compatible graphical interfaces and colabs at the end of the section)
 - With [HCP-Diffusion](https://github.com/IrisRainbowNeko/HCP-Diffusion)
-- With your own script by using LyCORIS as standalone wrappers for any pytorch modules.
+- With your own script by using LyCORIS as standalone wrappers for **ANY** pytorch modules.

 In any case, please install this package in the corresponding virtual environment.
 You can either install it